sablier-labs/v1-docs/protocol/faq/token-streaming.md

 - 0.01 \* 60 \* 60 = 36 DAI / hour
 - 0.01 \* 60 \* 60 \* 24 = 864 DAI / day

-### Where is the money held?
+### Where are the tokens held?

 In our smart contracts.
 You can verify this assertion by inspecting [Etherscan](https://etherscan.io/address/0xcd18eaa163733da39c232722cbc4e8940b1d8888) or any other blockchain explorer.

-### How can recipients access their money?
+### How can recipients access their tokens?

-As the money is being streamed at the smart contract level, recipients can consider Sablier their real-time wallet for digital currency.
+As the tokens are being streamed at the smart contract level, recipients can consider Sablier their real-time wallet for digital currency.

 To make withdrawals, recipients can: